uswds/uswds-team/CHAGELOG-template.md

 ## [Version #]
 <!--
 Every release should have an entry.
-Releases should be listed in reverse chronological order, with the newest release listed first -->
+Releases should be listed in reverse chronological order, with the newest release listed first.
+-->

 [Release date]
 <!--
 Include the date the version was released.
-The date should be in the following format: January 1, 2000 -->
+The date should be in the following format: January 1, 2000. -->

 [Itemized list of all user-affected changes]
 <!--